SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 AI Core Document Grounding connects to a SharePoint site through a Microsoft Entra application using the OAuth2ClientCredentials flow.
 Start by registering the application in Microsoft Entra.

+> **Note:** Only classic SharePoint sites addressed via `/sites/<name>` are currently supported.
+Sites backing a Microsoft Teams team, addressed via `/teams/<name>`, are not yet supported — support for them is on the roadmap.

 - Sign in to [entra.microsoft.com](https://entra.microsoft.com/) with an account that can register applications.
 - Open **App registrations** and click **New registration**.
 - Enter a name (e.g., `j4c-sharepoint-grounding`), keep the default settings, and click **Register**.